 Samantha was born at Fr.
 Benning, Georgia, but grew up all over the United States as her father was in the military.
 Her family includes two cats, Pieface and Tula, and a dog, Abby.
 She loves to be around animals.
 Samantha enjoys reading, going to garage sales, camping with her family, riding horses, playing card games and spending time with her boyfriend, Josh.

 Samantha joined her mother, Yvette, on the Rugby Veterinary Service team in May of 2018.

 Denise Lagasse, Business Manager

 In 1995 Denise started working for her husband Rick at Rugby Veterinary Service.
 She worked her way from answering phone calls to keeping the clinic stocked with product to assisting with medical procedures as needed.
 In 2001, when Rick and Denise adopted Michael, Denise was given the opportunity to start working from a home office so she could pursue the job she has always wanted: mother.
-Now that Michael is at school full time Denise spends her days working in the Business Office at Rugby Veterinary Service, PC.
+Once Michael started school full time, Denise began spending her days working in the Business Office at Rugby Veterinary Service, PC.

 Being a member of Little Flower Catholic Church is central in Denise's life.
 In her moments of spare time Denise enjoys reading, camping, and hiking.
 She also enjoys attending concerts and plays.
 Denise loves spending time learning new things with her family.